Gbin03/vue-markdown/README.md

 Every component will receive a `node`.
-This is the original [`Element` from `hast`][github-hast-element] element being turned into a React element.
+This is the original [`Element` from `hast`][github-hast-element] element being turned into a Vue element.

 ## Security